MileHacker Logo

 Geographical Highlights

 The city has access to the stunning Mochima National Park, a marine paradise of isles and cays.
 To the north, across the Gulf of Cariaco, the arid Araya Peninsula is different from Cumaná’s verdant surroundings.
-The city itself sprawls along the coast, with the historic center close to the river mouth and newer developments extending east and west.
+The urban area itself sprawls along the coast, with the historic center close to the river mouth and newer developments extending east and west.

 Cumaná's Storied Past